Online Citation Payment

 Citations are written on the university campuses and include, but are not limited to the violations outlined in this Parking Violations Samples Document (PDF).

-Citations not paid before the end of seven business days from the issue date will be subject to a late fee of $10.00.
+Citations not paid within 14 calendar days of the issue date will be subject to a late fee of $10.00.
 Appealing a citation will delay this fee until a decision has been made on the appeal.

 Penalty actions and citations may be appealed to the Parking Appeals Referee.
-Appeals must be received by the Parking Office by the end of the seventh (7) business day from the date of the penalty or of the issue of the citation.
+Appeals must be received by the Parking Office within 14 calendar days of the issue date of the citation.
 Failure to meet this requirement will result in forfeiture of the appeal right.
 Appeals may be made in writing on forms provided by the Parking and Transportation Services Division or by the University Police and the citation must be attached to the appeal Form.
 The decision of the Appeal Referee is final, and will be mailed to the appellant normally within 10 days.
 If the appellant does not hear from the Referee within 20 days, he/she should contact the Parking and Transportation Services Division.
 If the payment of the fine the Referee sets as the result of an appeal is not received by the Parking and Transportation Services Division within 10 days of the date of notification, the original fine prevails.

 Tow/Immobilization of a vehicle